 If your property was constructed after 1920, it will probably have two walls separated by a cavity void.

-Cavity wall insulation is a fibre material that is blown between the two walls via pre-drilled holes and is a great way to reduce heat loss.
+Cavity wall insulation is a fibre or polystyrene material that is blown between the two walls via pre-drilled holes and is a great way to reduce heat loss.

 The process is quick and easy if you have the right equipment.

 This is how much cavity wall insulation costs as of 2022:

 |Need a custom price?||Get a Custom Price Here|

 (The prices above are an average of 8 prices we found online from cavity wall installers from various locations around the UK.)

 Solid Wall Insulation

 Solid walls are often found on buildings constructed up to the 1920s and one should be careful when insulating them as many are constructed with breathable materials.